Crazy Canucks: History

 These five men earned their title "Crazy Canucks" from ski journalist and World Cup co-founder Serge Lange, who after watching their different styles came up with the name that caught on with sports journalists throughout the skiing world.
 Other similar nicknames included "Kamikaze Canadians."

 These five men were at the top of their game and better known in Europe than in North America.
 Once they hit the Alps, they consistently challenged the Europeans on the World Cup circuit at a level previously unseen.

 Canadian Corner is a section of the Lauberhorn downhill course near Wengen, Switzerland.
 The heavily twisting curve at the left-hand transition to the Alpweg is named after the Crazy Canucks, Dave Irwin and Ken Read, who fell there in 1976.

-From here the route briefly follows the valley of the Hasenbach parallel to the Wengernalpbahn.
-The Girmschbiel hill on the opposite side of the small valley has become a fan stadium in the middle of the route for several years thanks to its location right next to the Wengernalp train station.
-More than 10,000 visitors follow the race on the hill and in the bars and VIP zones temporarily set up there - only here do they have a direct view of the famous key points Hundschopf, Minsch-Kante, and Canadian Corner.

 Four of the five "Crazy Canucks" live on today; Murray died of skin cancer in 1990 at age 37.
 The downhill course at Whistler Creekside, utilized for World Cup and Olympic races, was named for him.

 In 2006, it was announced that the four original Crazy Canucks would receive stars on Canada's Walk of Fame, inducted as one group.
 The only other ski racer on the walk is Canadian alpine legend Nancy Greene.